LeoYu1128/alpha5_rl_pybullet/README.md

 python train_new.py --mode train --algo SAC --timesteps 50000 --n_envs 4<br>
 (Support DDPG, SAC, PPO,TD3)<br>
 Remember to use the virtual environment (venvs in this project).<br>
 Current progress: Try to find a proper reward function.
+And try end-to-end at the moment

 ## Quick Tutorial: Understanding How This Project Works